JosephCollierIT/osticket-prereqs/README.md

 </p>
 <p>

-  Congrats!
+  Great!
 You have now successfully installed and setup osTicket!